sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ## Step 3: Complete.
 Test running Stata code now
 Restart VSCode.
 Then, open a do file to run.
-Highlight a code block.
-There is no need to highlight the current line if you run a single line of code.
+Highlight a line of code.
 To run the code, press `Cmd+Shift+S`.
 Customise the shortcut as necessary (to be updated).
+See other default shortcuts here: https://github.com/poidstotal/stataRun

 ## Troubleshoot
 - If a new instance of Stata window is not triggered, try restarting VSCode several times at each stage.